PPUC/ZeDMD/README.md

 The pre-built firmware uses the default config which is suitable for the most common LED panels.
 Obviously we can't provide a menu on the device to adjust these settings as you won't see them ;-)

-But we consider to add support for these driver settings to libzedmd and the ini file of dmdserver so that these values could be adjusted and sent to ZeDMD before the panels get initialized.

-We could also offer firmware builds for specific panels.
+We would love to list the required settings for specific panels here.
 But that would require someone to send over their panels to us so we can find out the correct config.

-If you find out what config adjustment gets a specific panel to work, you should open an issue here and provide that information so that we could include it in the README and probably add a specific automated build for the next releases.
+If you find out what config adjustment gets a specific panel to work, you should open an issue here and provide that information so that we could include it in the README.

 ### I have installed all of the latest files, but I still get crashes on a Windows machine
 A few users have reported that VPX and ZeDMD consistently crash if the latest Visual C++ Redistributable Runtime packages are not installed.
 To resolve this issue, ensure you have the most up-to-date runtime packages installed.
 If the latest version doesn’t resolve the issue, it may be necessary to install all available versions of the Visual C++ Redistributable Runtime packages.